bendrucker/angularjs-stripe/README.md

 For Angular 1.2 support, you'll need to load [angular-q-constructor](https://github.com/bendrucker/angular-q-constructor) first.

-angular-stripe expects Stripe.js to be available as `window.Stripe`.
+angular-stripe expects Stripe.js to be available as `window.Stripe` when it loads.

 ```js
 // node module exports the string 'angular-stripe' for convenience